CSISdefense/Fixed-price/contract_size_exploration.md

 ```
 ##Comparing a weighted and unweighted sample

-All of the analysis thus far has been done with a set of 15,000 contracts which were selected using a random sampling weighted by their total value.
+All of the analysis thus far has been done with a set of 15,000 contracts which were selected using a random sample weighted by their total value.
 Thus a contract obligating $1,000,000 would be 10 times more likely to be included than a contract obligation $100,000.
-Because the Bayesian Network analysis will include the entire population of completed contracts started in 2007 and after, initial network studies are conducted using a 100,000 contract sample that was selected without weighting.
+Because the Bayesian Network analysis will include the entire population of completed contracts started in 2007 and after, initial network studies are conducted using a 100,000 unweighted contract sample.

 ```r